Kim Jong Un and Putin may meet. What do North Korea and Russia need from each other?

 Kim will likely also trumpet expanding relations with Moscow as a sign that the country is overcoming its years of isolation.
 North Korean leaders have long valued face-to-face meetings with world leaders as signs of international importance and for domestic propaganda purposes.

-Kim is likely also seeking Russian technology to support his plans to build high-tech weapons systems such as powerful long-range missiles, hypersonic ballistic weapons, nuclear-powered submarines and a spy satellite, said Hong Min, an analyst at Seoul’s Korea Institute for National Unification.
+Kim is likely also seeking Russian technology to support his plans to build high-tech weapons systems such as powerful long-range missiles, hypersonic ballistic weapons, nuclear-powered submarines and spy satellites, said Hong Min, an analyst at Seoul’s Korea Institute for National Unification.

 Shoigu told reporters Monday that Russia and North Korea were pondering the possibility of bilateral military exercise.
 Earlier, South Korea’s spy agency told lawmakers that Shoigu appeared to have proposed a trilateral training exercise involving China.